Vrda-GF/Academic/content/project/ViSOC.md

 # Project title.
 title = "ViSOC"

+# Project summary to display on homepage.
-ViSOC is the new Graph Information Visualization Tool (for Windows)
+summary = "ViSOC is the new Graph Information Visualization Tool (for Windows)"

 +++